 The NRF51822 is an older device that uses a 32-bit ARM Cortex M0 CPU core.
 Adafruit does have a NRF51 feather, however, it does not support the NRF52 libraries.
 The NRF51 based Bluefruit boards run as modules that you connect to via an external MCU sending AT style commands over SPI or UART.
 Not recommended.

 This is the newest chip from Nordic Semicomductors.
 It has been announced November 2019.
 Unlike previous generation chips, it has 2 cores: A 64 MHz network core for handling radio communications and an 64MHz or 128 MHz application core.
 Both cores are ARM Cortex M33.
-Chips aren't available for sale yet.
-It's not clear if the library will support this chip.
+Chips are available for sale but are quite expensive.
+There are some modules available.
+It's not clear if the library will support this chip in the future.